-There’s nothing like a good movie to wind down the day and remind you of the joys of life before you drift off into dreamland.
+There’s nothing like a good movie to wind down the day and remind you of life’s joys before drifting off into dreamland.
 The month of reactivating our streaming services has come!
 It’s always fun to have a little something indoors to look forward to when the days get shorter, darker, and colder.
-Although it’s Friday the 13th, I’m listing the movies that leave me feeling cozy and warm inside, my fave feel-good films of fall.
+Although it’s Friday the 13th, I’m listing all the movies that leave me feeling cozy and warm inside: my fave feel-good films of fall.

-Many of these recommendations are based in Europe, and especially the UK.
-There’s something about the English countryside, brick dormitories, and a posh accent that feels extra October-like.
-Maybe it’s because they experience almost as much rain as we do here in Victoria?
-Either way, make a pot of tea, grab a blanket, and enjoy.
+Many of these recommendations are based in Europe—there’s something about the English countryside, brick dormitories, and a posh accent that feels extra October-like.
+Maybe it’s because they experience almost as much rain as we do here in Victoria...?
+Either way, make a pot of tea, put on your bunny slippers, and enjoy these wonderful films.

 Julie & Julia (2009)

 I hadn’t watched this one in years and to my surprise, it was available during our flight to Saskatoon last week.
-Meryl Streep and Stanley Tucci dining in Paris, Amy Adams blogging and cooking in Brooklyn - it’s like your favourite comfort food in the form of a film.
-Following the lives of Julia Child and Julie Powell as they navigate cooking, writing, and relationships.
+Meryl Streep and Stanley Tucci dining in Paris, Amy Adams blogging and cooking in Brooklyn—it’s your favourite comfort food in the form of a film.
+This story follows the lives of Julia Child and Julie Powell as they navigate cooking, writing, and relationships, and making a name for themselves.
 Bon Appetit!

 You’ve Got Mail (1998)

 If you didn’t catch the reference, the name of my newsletter happens to be based off this movie.
-Another Nora Ephron classic (along with Julie & Julia), I cannot resist a good romance with serendipitous connections, New York brownstones, and dial-up internet.
-This story follows two book store owners as they fall in love anonymously over email.
+Another Nora Ephron classic (along with Julie & Julia).
+I cannot resist a good romance with serendipitous connections, New York brownstones, and dial-up internet.
+This classic love story follows two book store owners who fall for one another through anonymous email chats.

 Little Women (2019)